blackducksoftware/blackduck-alert/deployment/docker-swarm/on-prem-db/README.md

 #### 5. Modify environment variables.
 Please see [Environment Variables](#environment-variables)
 - Set the required environment variable ALERT_HOSTNAME.
 See [Alert Hostname Variable](#alert-hostname-variable)
+- Set the optional environment variables for database connectivity.
+See [Alert Database Variables](#alert-database-variables)
 - Set any other optional environment variables as needed.

 ##### 6. Deploy the stack.